 The Kubernetes Universal Declarative Operator (KUDO) is a highly productive toolkit for writing Kubernetes Operators.

 … not on deploying it to Kubernetes

-Using KUDO, you can deploy your applications, give your users the tools they need to operate it, and understand how it's behaving in their environments – all without a PhD in Kubernetes.
+Using KUDO you can deploy your applications, have the tools needed to operate them, and understand how they're behaving – all without a Ph.D. in Kubernetes.

 KUDO lets you configure an Operator’s entire lifecycle using a declarative spec, including things like backup/restore.
 You don’t have to write Go unless you want to.

 There's more to life than Kubernetes